CREDITS AND GRADES

 Some courses are designated "repeatable" in the Catalog and can be taken for credit a limited number of times, as indicated by the course description.

 Students may take "repeatable" courses as many times as allowed by the Catalog description.
-For these courses, all grades are permanently recorded on the transcript and impact the Grade Point Average, (GPA).
+For these courses, all grades are permanently recorded on the transcript and impact the GPA.
 Students can count up to the designated limit of credits toward degree requirements.

 When students take "repeatable" courses beyond the designated limit, grades continue to be recorded on the transcript, but those grades do not impact the GPA and the credits are not counted toward degree requirements.